kudrom/lupulo/README.rst

 Therefore you can use all the fine tunning that twistd provides to run a server.

-For the moment there are two main tac files:

-#. **deployment.tac**: uses a serial port specified in the settings file to
-   communicate with the device.
-#. **mock.tac**: is a software virtual device defined by the data schema file
-   that sends random data to the frontend.
-This is useful to test how the web page behaves without an actual device plugged to the backend.

-For the moment, you need superuser permissions to execute the deployment tac file.
-You need to launch the twistd proccess from the **folder which contains the directory of the project**.
+For the moment, you need superuser permissions to execute some listeners in the tac file.
+You also need to launch the twistd proccess from the **folder which contains the directory of the project**.

 **See the settings first before launching the server.**

 If you are not familiar with twistd, to run any of the tac files in the foreground you need to type::

-    twistd -ny <tac_file>
+    twistd -ny m3dpi_ui/startup.tac

 to run the application in the background type::

-    twistd -y <tac_file>
+    twistd -n m3dpi_ui/startup.tac

 Debugging
 ---------